 All goats should be allowed to express their normal behaviours.
 A normal behaviour is the way an animal acts in their natural environment.
 Enough space, proper shelter and housing, as well as the company of the animal’s own kind, encourages the expression of normal behaviours.

-One of these Freedoms is: freedom to express normal behaviour.
-In this section, you will learn about this freedom and how you can make sure your goat can express normal behaviour.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom to Express Normal Behaviour.
+In this section you will learn about this freedom and how you can make sure your goats receive the exercise and enrichment they need to be free to express their normal behaviour.

 Goats are naturally curious animals who love to explore their surroundings and discover new things.
 They will often try to do whatever it takes to get to something that looks interesting.